 Safe Time/Safe Leave Provisions

-These provisions extend the scope of paid sick leave to cover situations related to domestic or sexual violence, allowing employees to use their leave for legal proceedings, counseling, or other related matters.
+These provisions extend the scope of paid sick leave to cover situations related to domestic violence or sexual assault, allowing employees to use their leave for legal advice and proceedings, counseling, or other related matters.

 Such inclusion underscores the broader societal role of paid sick leave laws in offering support and preventive care beyond just physical health.